Radiation Therapy - IGRTBook an Appointment

 Who will be involved in this procedure?

-Our facility relies on a specially trained team for IMRT delivery.
-This team includes the radiation oncologist, medical radiation physicist, dosimetrist, radiation therapist and radiation therapy nurse.
+Our facility relies on a specially trained team for IMRT (Image Guided Radiation Therapy) delivery.
+This team includes the radiation oncologist, medical radiation physicist, medical dosimetrist, radiation therapists, and radiation therapy nurse.

 The radiation oncologist, a specially trained physician who heads the treatment team, sets an individualized course of treatment with the help of the radiation physicist, who ensures the linear accelerator delivers the precise radiation dose and that computerized dose calculations are accurate.
-A dosimetrist, under the supervision of the medical radiation physicist, calculates the IMRT exposures and beam configurations necessary to deliver the dose prescribed by the radiation oncologist.
+A Board Certified Medical Dosimetrist calculates the IMRT exposures and beam configurations necessary to deliver the dose prescribed by the radiation oncologist.
 Highly trained radiation therapists position the patient on the treatment table and operate the machine.
 The radiation therapy nurse provides the patient with information about the treatment and possible adverse reactions.

 What equipment is used?

 A linear accelerator generates the photons, or x-rays, used in IMRT.
-The patient lies on the treatment table, while the linear accelerator delivers beams of radiation to the tumor from various directions.
+A Halcyon linear accelerator, the latest accelerator design, was installed in early 2018, the first of its kind in the Southeast US and the 16th installed in the US.
+The Halcyon linear accelerator was designed to simplify and enhance the delivery of radiation treatments, offering unmatched accuracy, speed, and patient convenience.
+The patient lies on the treatment table, while the linear accelerator delivers beams of radiation to the tumor from various directions over several minutes.
 The intensity of each beam's radiation dose is dynamically varied according to treatment plan.

 How does IMRT work?